pelias-deprecated/vagrant/README.md

   * create the Elasticsearch 'pelias' index
   * load Geonames data into Elasticsearch
   * load a sample OSM extract for New York City into Elasticsearch
-  * run the Pelias API, which you can interact with locally via your browser: [http://localhost:3100/suggest?]
+  * run the Pelias API, which you can interact with locally via your browser, curl, etc thanks to the magic of port forwarding: [API](http://localhost:3100/suggest?)